pkardas/notes/books/designing-data-intensive-applications.md

 - to scale out

 If data is not changing, replication is easy, for dealing with replication changes, following algorithms can be used: single-leader, multi-leader and leaderless replication.

+Leaders and Followers - each node (replica) stores a copy of the database .
+One of the replicas is designated to be a leader (master), when clients want to write to the database, they must send their requests to the leader.
+Other replicas - followers (slaves), take the log from the leader and updates local copy of the data, applying all writes in the same order as they were processed by the leader.
+Writes are accepted only to the leader, read can be performed using any follower.

+On follower failure, if the connection between leader and follower is temporarily corrupted, follower can recover easily, because it knows the last processed transaction from the log.
+It can request missing data from the last successful transaction.
+Leader failure is more trickier.
+One of the followers can be promoted to be the new leader, for example replica with the most recent data (election) - data loss minimisation.